-- the as-constructed car park complies with the approved Construction Certificate plans - the completed vehicle access and accommodation arrangements comply with Australian Standard 2890.1 2004 "Off-Street car parking" in terms of minimum parking space dimensions - finished driveway gradients and transitions will not result in the scraping of the underside of cars - the vehicular headroom requirements of Australian Standard 2890.1 "Off-street car parking", traffic/civil engineer indicating compliance with the above is to be provided to and approved by the Principal Certifying Authority prior to the issue of an Occupation
+- the as-constructed car park complies with the approved Construction Certificate plans - the completed vehicle access and accommodation arrangements comply with Australian Standard 2890.1 - 2004 "Off-Street car parking" in terms of minimum parking space dimensions - finished driveway gradients and transitions will not result in the scraping of the underside of cars - the vehicular headroom requirements of Australian Standard 2890.1 "Off-street car parking", - Note: Evidence from a suitably qualified and experienced traffic/civil engineer indicating compliance with the above is to be provided to and approved by the Principal Certifying Authority prior to the issue of an Occupation Certificate. - Reason: To ensure that vehicular access and accommodation areas are compliant with the consent.